Alimir/wp-ulike/readme.txt

 We've been doing this for years, and we've seen who gets the most value:

 **Bloggers and content creators:** Stop writing in the dark.
-See which posts actually resonate.
+See which posts actually resonate with your audience.

-**WooCommerce store owners:** Understand customer preferences.
+**Store owners:** Understand what your customers love.
 See which products get appreciation, not just views.

-**Community managers:** Track engagement across BuddyPress and bbPress forums to foster better discussions.
+**Community managers:** Track what resonates in your forums and communities.

-**Business owners:** Get instant feedback without waiting for comments or running surveys.
+**Anyone who wants feedback:** Get instant voting feedback without waiting for comments or running surveys.

-**Marketers:** Make decisions based on data, not hunches.
-Get real engagement metrics.

 = The Problems We Actually Solve =

 **Low engagement?** We fix that.
-Interactive buttons with zero friction.
+Voting buttons with zero friction.
 No registration required—visitors just click and go.

 **Flying blind on what works?** Not anymore.
-See exactly which posts, products, or activities perform best.
+See exactly which content performs best.
 Real statistics, real-time data.

 **Privacy concerns?** We get it.
 GDPR compliant with IP anonymization.
-No personal data stored—just the metrics you need.
+No personal data stored—just the voting metrics you need.

 **Worried about speed?** Don't be.
 Vanilla JavaScript (no jQuery), optimized for performance, compatible with every major caching plugin.

-**Need it to work everywhere?** It does.
-Posts, comments, WooCommerce products, BuddyPress activities, bbPress topics—one plugin handles it all.
+Built to be fast, not bloated.

 = What You Get (Free Version) =

 We believe in giving you real value, not a teaser.
-The free version includes everything you need to build engagement and understand your audience:
+The free version includes everything you need for instant voting and clear insights:

-**Like Buttons Everywhere:** Auto-display on posts, comments, WooCommerce products, BuddyPress activities, and bbPress topics.
-Or drop them anywhere with the `[wp_ulike]` shortcode.
-Your choice.
+**Voting Buttons:** Auto-display on posts, or drop them anywhere with the `[wp_ulike]` shortcode.
+Works with WooCommerce, BuddyPress, and bbPress if you use them—but it's not required.

-**Analytics That Matter:** A real-time dashboard showing your most popular content, voting statistics, engagement trends, and detailed logs.
-This isn't fluff—it's actionable data.
+**Simple Dashboard:** See your most popular content and voting statistics.
+This isn't fluff—it's actionable data that helps you understand what resonates.

-**Live Preview Customizer:** Design your buttons in real-time with our built-in customizer panel.
-See every change instantly as you adjust colors, borders, spacing, typography, and more.
-No more guessing how your buttons will look—watch them update in real-time.
-It's like having a design studio built right into the plugin.
-Multiple button styles included, all customizable.
+**Easy Customization:** Design your buttons with our built-in customizer.
+Adjust colors, spacing, and styles with a live preview.
+Multiple button styles included.
 No coding required.

 **Built for Speed:** Vanilla JavaScript (no jQuery), optimized for performance, compatible with every major caching plugin.
 Your site won't slow down.

 **Accessibility & RTL Support:** Full RTL support for Arabic, Hebrew, and other right-to-left languages.
 We built this right.

-**The Extras:** Gutenberg block support, shortcodes, auto-display options, and seamless integrations with WooCommerce, BuddyPress, bbPress, Elementor, myCRED, and more.
+**Gutenberg Block:** Add voting buttons directly in the block editor.
+Shortcodes available too.
 It just works.

 = Why 80,000+ Sites Use This =

 We're not a faceless corporation.
 We're a team that actually cares about your success.

-Every feature we build comes from real user feedback.
-You ask, we listen, we build.
-That's how we've grown from a simple idea to powering over 80,000 websites.
+We've stayed focused on one thing: making voting easy and insights clear.
+That focus is why we've grown from a simple idea to powering over 80,000 websites.

 We test everything with major caching plugins because your site's performance matters.
 We built this to be fast, and we keep it that way.
+No bloat, no unnecessary features—just what you need.

 Security and privacy aren't afterthoughts—they're built into everything we do.
 We follow WordPress best practices because your site's security matters.

 And we keep improving.
-Regular updates, new features, bug fixes.
-We're in this for the long haul, and we're committed to making this better every single day.
+Regular updates, bug fixes, and thoughtful features.
+We're in this for the long haul, and we're committed to keeping WP ULike fast, focused, and reliable.

-= WP ULike Pro: When You're Ready to Scale =
+= WP ULike Pro: When You Need More =

 The free version gets you started.
 It's complete, powerful, and ready to use right now.
-But when you're ready to take engagement to the next level, Pro adds the features that serious businesses need:
+Pro adds advanced features for when you need deeper insights:

 **Dislike Buttons:** Get the full picture.
 Sometimes you need to know what doesn't resonate, not just what does.